 Hoover’s residents, meanwhile, face a host of unresolved issues: unreliable garbage pickup, contaminated stormwater runoff, and a lack of transparency in government meetings.
 For example, city leaders have held a record number of private (i.e., secret) sessions and have failed to restore transparency rules or even record resident comments during council meetings, allowing them to conveniently ignore community concerns.
 Worse, thousands of emails and documents related to a forensic accounting investigation have mysteriously disappeared.
 That investigation, hidden from the public until revealed in court, also uncovered a $36 million overstatement in the city’s general fund – this detail and others, Hoover’s leadership fought hard to keep quiet.

-This pattern of evasion continues when it comes to development projects, where leaders like Brocato and Lyda consistently push for real estate deals in the face of strong resident opposition.
+This pattern of evasion continues when it comes to apartment development projects, where leaders like Brocato and Lyda consistently push for real estate deals in the face of strong resident opposition.
 And while land development and revenue growth are critical for any city’s growth, it doesn’t make sense to speculate with the city’s general fund to bail out existing developments or, worse, cover a private developer’s legal fees.
 This is particularly concerning in the case of the redevelopment of the Regions Bank Headquarter Campus, now known as Riverwalk.

 In this costly deal, Hoover will pay $8 million over three years in ground rent for a vacant Regions Bank tower, without first securing a tenant or defining its use.
 Even worse, the city neglected to budget $3 million in maintenance costs over the 10-year lease.
 Despite these glaring issues, Lyda declared this development his “personal priority.”
 Supporting growth is important, but not at the cost of fiscal responsibility and transparency.
 Meanwhile, Hoover residents are fighting to protect their communities: